Core features

 Recording meetings

-Cloud recording vs. local "save to my device" — how each works, what they produce, and how to retrieve them.
+Cloud recording vs. local "save to my device" — how each works, what they produce, and how to share them.

 Cloud recording (host only)

-Server-side recording driven by the media SFU’s egress.
-The composite video runs through ffmpeg post-meeting and produces:
+Server-side recording captured by the media server.
+The composite video is post-processed and produces:

-Files live at /var/lib/olivasal/recordings/<roomId>/<sessionId>/ on the server.
-The host downloads them from the meeting detail page.
+Camera-off participants render as call-UI initials avatars (a custom recording layout), so the composite never shows black tiles.
+Files live at /var/lib/olivasal/recordings/<roomId>/<sessionId>/; the host downloads them from the meeting detail page.

 Local recording (any participant)